Staheos/adrilight/README.md

 # Fork
 Originally created by fabsenet: [adrilight](https://github.com/fabsenet/adrilight), and before by MrBoe: [Bambilight](https://github.com/MrBoe/Bambilight)

 This fork uses audio from computer to change brightness of leds.
+Algorithm will be improved in future!

 # adrilight V2

 ![adrilight logo](assets/adrilight_icon.jpg)

 > An Ambilight clone for Windows based sources - HTPC or just a normal PC